 And blew.
 Whew!
 Blowing out Easter eggs is hard work!

 I was surprised at how well Maia did though.
 She held her own.

 After blowing out all the eggs, we washed the egg shells with soap and water and set them aside to dry.
 (You could also soak them in vinegar and water.)

-The inside of the eggs get turned into quiche or scrambled eggs or something else tasty to eat, so the egg doesn’t get wasted.
+We use the inside of the eggs for quiche, scrambled eggs or something else tasty to eat, so the eggs don’t get wasted.

-After you blow out your eggs, it’s time to decorate them!
+After you learn how to blow out an egg, it’s time to decorate it!